The Advance Healthcare Directive (Medical Power of Attorney)

 As an experienced Elder Law Attorney, I routinely advise clients about the issues they need to consider in order to make sure their wishes for medical treatment will be followed.
 During your initial consultation, you will be advised about the choices available to you under California laws.
 There are a variety of factors that can go in to health care decision making, and numerous medical treatment options that are available to meet your individual needs.
 You will receive personal advice and guidance about who can or should be named as your health care agent.
 Together, we will discuss the options available to yo, which will allow us to create documents that are tailored to your needs and will give you and your family peace of mind.

-Call our Walnut Creek Elder Law Firm at 925-322-1763 to schedule your free consultation today.
+Call our Walnut Creek Elder Law and Estate Planning Firm at 925-322-1795 to your Estate Plan consultation today.